alicolville/Weight-Tracker/readme.txt

 * Bug fix: Issue with -0lbs being displayed instead of 0lbs.
 * Bug fix: Time of message not displayed correctly.
+* Bug fix: Messages to a user are removed when "Delete all data" pressed.

 = 9.4 =